confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ./map_topics_clients.py
 ```

-In steady state with the java client running, you should see:
+In steady state with the Java consumer running, you should see:

 ```bash
 Reading topic _confluent-monitoring for 60 seconds...please wait